jacoalfaia/treino/README.md

 Learning GitHub

-1. I know how to push modifications to Github
+1. I'm learning how to push modifications to Github
+  - git push